Riya7272du/TaskManager/README.md

 Initially installed node and then create environment for react.

 Build the front page and create a block for add the task

+I Build up All tasks list , where there is checkbox which shows task is complete is it's tick mark otherwise not, and also there is 2 bars : One is Task Indicator and other is Priority Indicator.

+Task indicator:
+Active(ongoing tasks)
+Overdue(late tasks)
+Completed(completed tasks)

+Priority Indicator:
+low
+medium
+high